 BREEAM is the world’s leading sustainability assessment method for master planning projects, infrastructure and buildings.
 It recognises and reflects the value in higher performing assets across the built environment lifecycle, from new construction to in-use and refurbishment.
 BREEAM does this through third party certification of the assessment of an asset’s environmental, social and economic sustainability performance, using standards developed by BRE.

-Gavin Dunn, Director of BRE’s Building Performance Group says that “we see QSAND as the charitable arm of BREEAM, which includes supporting and promoting the funding activities that will help ensure it remains freely accessible to those who working to create sustainable, resilient built environments for disaster affected communities.”
+Shamir Ghumra, BREEAM Director says that “we see QSAND as the charitable arm of BREEAM, which includes supporting and promoting the funding activities that will help ensure it remains freely accessible to those who are working to create sustainable, resilient built environments for disaster affected communities.”

 Alan Yates, Technical Director – BREEAM says that “In developing QSAND we drew on our knowledge, expertise and proven track record built up since the early 90’s to create a standard tailored to the humanitarian section.
 Like BREEAM, QSAND champions the importance of adopting a holistic approach, and realising sustainable outcomes for those affected by natural disaster whilst reflecting the practicalities of doing this in a post-disaster environment.”